 Other historical items of interest include pictures from the early 1900s and certificates of appointments signed by several presidents.
 Some post office brass and glass mailboxes from when the drug store served as the town’s first post office were put back in as well to represent the post office that existed here.

-In 1895, Warren L. Bair opened his modern pharmacy, the Bair Drug and Hardware Store; a business endeavor that he dearly loved!
+In 1895, Warren L. Bair opened this pharmacy, a business endeavor that he dearly loved!
 Blair was a meticulous person, and made sure everything was exactly right for his customers.
 The pot belly stove was always stoked, to provide a warm atmosphere on a chilly day.

 People could pick up their prescriptions and mail, or send letters and packages at the post office in the back of the store, buy a needed piece of hardware, or a soda at the soda fountain that was added in 1908.
 It became a popular place to socialize, especially for the retired folks who played checkers with their friends.

-Bair’s daughter and son-in-law, Eudocia, and her husband, William Leach, were in charge of the post office.
-When Bair died in 1930, Eudocia and her husband, William, inherited the business and post office.
+Bair’s daughter and son-in-law, Eudocia, and her husband William Leach, were in charge of the post office.
+When Bair died in 1930, Eudocia and William inherited the business and post office.
 They continued for years, but shut down at some point, leaving the building empty and forlorn, to be ravaged by time.
 Looking at the pictures on the Steilacoom Historical Society website, the building was in pretty sad shape by 1973.